ahadjidj/Streaming-Workshop-with-HDF/README.md

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/CDC.png)

-Note that the CDC processor is in error state as shown by the yellow "!" sign at the left of the processor's name.
+The yellow "!" icon at the top left of the CDC processor show that the processor is in error state.
 To investigate the error, put your mouse on the "!" icon and read the error.
-It says that the processor is using "A Distributed Map Cache Client" that's desactivated.
-We need to activate it to start using the processor.
+It says that the processor is using "A Distributed Map Cache Client" that's disabled.
+We need to enable it to start using the processor.

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/Error.png)